mindwarriorgame/public-formulas/README.md

 If you have spotted a typo, or wanted to modify your own Letter, please feel free to open another Issue and explain what you'd like to change.

-If the modification is major, please make sure
+If the modification is major, please
-- you are using the same GitHub account that you were using for the first time submission of the Letter
+- make sure you are using the same GitHub account that you were using for the first time submission of the Letter
-- please provide `shared_key_uuid` (if it was regenerated) somewhere in the description of your change
+- provide your `shared_key_uuid` again
-- please make sure the change complies with all the "Requirements to Letters".
+- make sure the change complies with all the "Requirements to Letters".

 ## Privacy considerations